ynput/ayon-documentation/website/docs/artist_hosts_houdini.md

   > *Alternatively, you can just select `Create Static Mesh (FBX)` from the tab menu.*
   > ![filmbox-fbx-tab-menu](assets/houdini/artist/filmbox-fbx-tab-menu.png)
 - Ayon will create Flimbox FBX ROP in **/out** with path and frame range already set.
-- After that, you can **AYON -> Publish** and after some validations your render will be published to the `.fbx` file.
+- After that, you can **AYON -> Publish** and after some validations your mesh will be published to a `.fbx` file.

-:::note Node Name and subset name
+:::info Node Name and subset name
 By default, the name will be something like this `staticMeshMain`

 ![staticmesh-name-default](assets/houdini/artist/staticmesh-name-default.png)